Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 #### Results

 There is an edit button on each yarn card so that the user can update yarns with ne information or correct any information that is incorrect.
+But I then decided that it would be better if the user could only update records that they had created, as a security measure so that a user couldn't log in and just change every record.
 This has been tested by myself and other users.

 ### Delete A Yarn
 #### Plan
 Users can delete a yarn.
+This was an additional function that I decided to add in case a yarn was discontinued.

 #### Results
 There is now a function to delete yarns from the library wich I have tested.
-This may need revisiting in the future if it's misused by users.
-But as this is a small application for a small crafting group it's helpful that all users can add and remove yarns from the library.
+As with the edit function a user can only edit or delete a yarn that they created.
+This means that a user caouln't just ogin and delete all the record in the library.